preclinical-imaging/pixi-plugin/docs/source/usage.rst

 After selecting the project, zip file, and labeling options, click 'Begin Upload' to start the upload process.
-If there are any issues with uploading the IVIS BLI images to your project, the image sessions will be stored in the XNAT prearchive which can be accessed from the top menu by selecting Upload -> Go to prearchive.
+If there are any issues with uploading the IVIS BLI images to your project, the image sessions will be stored in the XNAT prearchive which can be accessed from the top menu by selecting `Upload -> Go to prearchive`.

 .. _XNAT platform: https://www.xnat.org
 .. _How To Use XNAT: https://wiki.xnat.org/documentation/how-to-use-xnat